 How many times to send promotional emails

 Too many promotional messages become a bother and lead to users unsubscribing from a service.
-The number of emails one should send depends on the competition in the industry and type of product or service being promoted.
+The number of emails you send depends on the competition in the industry and type of product or service that you are promoting.
 A/B testing can help a marketer decide on the appropriate number of marketing emails to send.
 Most marketers, however, agree that 1 to 6 messages a month is ideal.

 - Greeting the recipient by name